Uncovering the Computational Roles of Nonlinearity in Sequence Modeling Using Almost-Linear RNNs: Experimental Results

-To understand the underlying computational mechanism, we analyzed a representative AL-RNN with $P=1$ that perfectly solves the task.
+To understand the underlying computational mechanism underlying successful solutions, we analyzed a representative AL-RNN with $P=1$ that perfectly solves the task, i.e. decodes all encoded symbols with $100\%$ accuracy on the test set.
 We find that the PWL unit leverages two distinct linear subregions to separate encoding/decoding vs. storage dynamics.
 During the encoding and decoding phases, the network remains confined to the primary linear subregion optimized for integrating and recalling symbols (Fig.~\ref{fig:copy_task}\textbf{b}, top).
-In contrast, during the delay phase, the network transitions to the second linear subregion, where it implements a complex transient cycle that is structured according to the encoded sequence.
+In contrast, during the delay phase, the network transitions to the second linear subregion, where it implements a complex transient cycle that stores the encoded sequence.
+Because the encoded sequence uniquely determines the entry point into the cycle's transient, the network preserves this phase information throughout the delay, allowing the sequence to be decoded from the corresponding exit point at recall.

-The autonomous dynamics of the model establish a global k-cycle with a precise period of 100 time steps (exactly half the delay phase duration), as confirmed by a neutral maximum Lyapunov exponent ($\lambda_{max} \approx 0$, Fig.~\ref{fig:copy_task}\textbf{b}, bottom).
-While the initial transient dynamics are constrained entirely to the lower subregion, the fully developed k-cycle spans both subregions, oscillating between them in a structured manner.
-This cycle is stabilized through the interplay of two distinct spectral properties: one with a contracting virtual fixed point ($\lambda_{max} \approx 0.992$) and the other around a diverging fixed point ($\lambda_{max} \approx 1.005$) which drives the initial transient dynamics.
-This structured alternation between contraction and divergence, causing periodic transients, allows the model to robustly maintain memory over long horizons without external input (Fig.~\ref{fig:copy_task}\textbf{b}).
+Crucially, we find that sparsely nonlinear models often only use a small subset of available linear subregions (Fig. \ref{fig:copy_task}\textbf{d}, Fig. \ref{fig:copy_task_subregions} for a full statistical analysis).
+Fig. {\ref{fig:training_dynamics}}\textbf{a} illustrates why fully nonlinear models fail to converge to good solutions: their loss curves are highly irregular and feature frequent bifurcations, directly linked to high gradient norms throughout training.
+For trained models, solutions are spread out across hundreds of subregions (bitcodes), failing to learn simple task solutions (Fig. {\ref{fig:nonlinear_models_worse_performance}}\textbf{a}).
+For results on the variable delay task, where the recall cue occurs after a random interval, see Sect. {\ref{sec:copy_variable}.